 Fresh preparation is safest.
 If you're unsure how long milk or formula can be kept, check the product instructions or speak with a qualified professional.

-6. Using Food for Comfort Every Time Baby Cries
+6. Using Food for Comfort Every Time Little One Cries

 Offering food as immediate comfort reinforces the idea that eating equals soothing.
 While feeding can be bonding and calming, using it to solve every upset moment can turn into a future habit and complicate the understanding of true hunger.